Lumi-supercomputer/LUMI-training-materials/docs/4day-20231003/notes_2_05_LUMI_Software_Stacks.md

 To manage the heterogeneity in the hardware, the LUMI software stack uses **two levels of modules**

 First there are the **LUMI/22.08, LUMI/22.12 and LUMI/23.03 modules**.
 Each of the LUMI modules loads a particular version of the LUMI stack.

 The **second level consists of partition modules**.
 There is partition/L for the login and large memory nodes, partition/C for the regular compute nodes and partition/G for the AMD GPU nodes.
-We may have a separate partition for the visualisation nodes in the future but that is not clear yet.
+There may be a separate partition for the visualisation nodes in the future but that is not clear yet.

-There is also a **hidden partition/common module** in which we install software that is available everywhere, but we advise you to be careful to install software in there in your own installs as it is risky to rely on software in one of the regular partitions, and impossible in our EasyBuild setup.
+There is also a **hidden partition/common module** in which software is installed that is available everywhere, but we advise you to be careful to install software in there in your own installs as it is risky to rely on software in one of the regular partitions, and impossible in our EasyBuild setup.